 The first is through the Mutual Fund Analyzer, which you can compare performance (with fees) against the broader markets.
 Then you can use the general Fee Analyzer to see what you’re being charged on your non-taxable retirement accounts.

-In addition to an investment checkup, you can also use Personal Capital for a budget check-up that analyzes your saving and spending.
+You can also use Personal Capital for a budget check-up that analyzes your saving and spending.
 You can even incorporate their Retirement Planner for long-term savings projections.

 Investment Strategy and Tools